-While utility-scale solar that is sited remote from load is dependent on high voltage transmission, distributed "In Front of the Meter" solar generated on large rooftops and parking lots at load centers is not.
-Urban and peri-urban solar eliminates the capital costs, delay, average 7% line energy losses, steep monthly ratepayer charges for new transmission capacity and inherent lack of reliability of renewable resources that rely on long-distance transmission.
+While utility-scale solar that is sited remote from load is dependent on high voltage transmission, utility-scale solar that is generated "In Front of the Meter" on large rooftops and parking lots at load centers is not dependent on the larger grid.
+Urban and peri-urban solar eliminates the capital costs, delay, average 7%-line energy losses, steep monthly ratepayer charges for new transmission capacity and inherent lack of reliability of electric power that relies on long-distance transmission.
 Moreover, transmission costs are rising faster than the cost of the energy wheeled, while PV prices are falling (CPUC 2021), making solar sited at load more attractive for ratepayers, not to mention the benefits of local jobs and energy reliability.
-But if the full estimated need for utility-scale solar cannot be met on the distribution grid, the alternative of siting solar on water-deprived or contaminated lands and/or utilizing agrivoltaics on a small fraction of the state's 25 million acres of farm and ranch lands can easily absorb the balance in a win-win for landowners as well as the environment (DOE 2023).
+But if the full estimated need for utility-scale solar cannot be met on the distribution grid, the alternative of siting solar on water-deprived or contaminated lands and/or utilizing agrivoltaics on a small fraction of the state's 40 million acres of farm and ranch lands can easily absorb the balance in a win-win for landowners as well as the environment (DOE 2023).

 The potential solar capacity of the above options far exceeds the energy agencies' projected need for an additional 70,000 MW of new utility scale solar to meet the state's 2045 decarbonization goal.
-Clearly, the above options are the preferred resources to minimize land-use impacts and societal costs of developing transmission-dependent solar on intact desert lands in the California desert.
+Clearly, the above options are the preferred resources to avoid land-use impacts and societal costs of developing transmission-dependent solar on intact desert lands in the California desert.